ericyd/blog/content/2023-07-21-trying-and-failing-to-build-the-worlds-fastest-case-changing-typescript-library.md

 ## TLDR

-I was inspired [by a blog post I read](https://rybicki.io/blog/2023/06/27/rust-crate-into-typescript-library.html) to try making a Rust-to-WASM-powered TypeScript lib.
+I was inspired [by a blog post I read](https://rybicki.io/blog/2023/06/27/rust-crate-into-typescript-library.html) to try making a Rust-to-WebAssembly-powered TypeScript lib.
 I wanted a tangible and low-hanging goal, so I set out to make the fastest case-changing library for Node.js.
 I tried, and failed hard.

 ## What is case-changing?